vweevers/common-changelog/README.md

 ### 1.1.
 What is a changelog?

-A changelog is a file which contains a curated, chronologically ordered list of notable changes for each versioned release of a project.
+A changelog is a file that contains a curated, ordered list of notable changes for each versioned release of a project.
 Its purpose is to make it easier for consumers (and to a lesser extent contributors) to see precisely what changes have been made between two releases.

 The consumers of software are human beings who care about what's in the software.
 They must be able to quickly understand the impact of a release.
 Semantic Versioning helps as a signaling mechanism but is not enough by itself.
 When software changes, people want to know why and how.